AmazingAmpharos/OoT-Randomizer/README.md

 * Logic now requires Stone of Agony to access any hidden grotto.
   * A new trick `Hidden Grottos without Stone of Agony` will bypass this.
   * Stone of Agony is now only considered a useless item (for barren areas) when this trick is on and Gossip Stones do not use it.
-* Added a new trick `Goron City Spinning Pot PoH without Explosives`, which allows stopping the Spinning Pot using a bomb flower.
+* Added a new trick `Goron City Spinning Pot PoH with Strength`, which allows stopping the Spinning Pot using a bomb flower.
 * Hell Mode preset includes both the above tricks.
 * Tricks enabled/disabled in a Plandomizer file now take precedence over Tricks in 'Detailed Logic', even if the Plandomizer file has an empty list.
   * An empty list means the seed will be beatable without any tricks.